edespino/cloudberry-site/docs/sql-stmts/index.md

 ## Extension

-- [CREATE EXTENSION](./create-extension.md) - Registers an extension in a Cloudberry Database.
+- [CREATE EXTENSION](./create-extension.md) - Registers an extension in a Apache Cloudberry.
 - [ALTER EXTENSION](./alter-extension.md) - Change the definition of an extension.
-- [DROP EXTENSION](./drop-extension.md) - Removes an extension from a Cloudberry Database.
+- [DROP EXTENSION](./drop-extension.md) - Removes an extension from a Apache Cloudberry.

 ## External Table